hcekne/risk-game/README.md

 ## Overview
 This project implements a simplified version of the Risk board game with AI players.

+The AI players play against each other using the API of the respective LLMs.

 ## Setup
 1. **Clone the repository:**
    ```bash